Skip to main content

 Coordinate TransformMap from model input space to original image pixelsop.to_image_space()

 Result Wrapper (optional)Convert array to typed Python objects.
-Without this step you get raw np.ndarray which is perfectly usable.op.axdetection(), op.axpose(), op.axsegmentation()
+Without this step you get raw np.ndarray which is perfectly usable.op.ax_detection(), op.ax_pose(), op.ax_segmentation()

 Pipeline Form vs Step-by-Step